mzywj2/Project-1---Group-4-Genome-Assembly/README.md

 http://10.102.161.12:34567  - which is the ip and the hpc extension

 ### Miniasm Figure:
+The following example image illustrates a GFA file produced by Miniasm (visualised using Bandage) following Minimap2 assembly of short read data.

 ![Miniasm Image for a Short Read](https://github.com/mzywj2/Project-1---Group-4-Genome-Assembly/blob/main/SR%20Miniasm.png)

 ### Unicycler Figure
+The example image below illustrates a GFA file produced by Unicycler which has been visualised using Bandage.
+Unicycler is specifically designed for the assembly of bacterial genomes.
+Both short and long reads as well as combined (hybrid) reads can be emplyed by Unicycler

 ![Unicycler Image for a Short Read](https://github.com/mzywj2/Project-1---Group-4-Genome-Assembly/blob/main/SR%20Unicycler.png)